 I must have been the only child that year, who couldn't wait to get back to school.
 Only to find Julie had moved to a new one!

 I turned to my grandmother, who had taught me basic embroidery stitches.
 But she had never tackled blackwork.

 I asked my needlework teacher if I could do embroidery in class.
 She insisted that I make the same skirt that everyone else was stitching.
 Sigh!

-In the end, I decided to teach myself blackwork for beginners.
+So I taught myself blackwork for beginners.
 The stitches aren't difficult, but making the intricate patterns reversible was another matter!